 - 1×3 poplar or 3×3 poplar block

 - safety gear (glasses, hearing protection, breathing mask)

 - angle grinder

 - white tapered candles

-Make this set of carved wooden candle holders for tapered candles.
-They make beautiful decor or even a great last-minute gift idea!
+Make this set of carved wooden candlestick holders for tapered candles.
+They add a beautiful ambiance or even make a great last-minute gift idea!

 - (1×3 only): Glue up to make 3×3 blocks